-Sometimes referred to in the media as ‘amnesties’, campaigns are not an opportunity to avoid, evade or pay less tax as the term amnesty suggests.
-They are an opportunity to achieve a lower penalty on any additional tax resulting from a disclosure.
+Although sometimes referred to in the media as ‘amnesties’, campaigns are not an opportunity to avoid, evade or pay less tax as the term amnesty suggests, but an opportunity to pay a lower penalty on any additional tax resulting from a disclosure.

-During an enquiry or other compliance check, the penalty chargeable is based on the behaviour of the entity involved (the individual or business), the type of tax involved and whether it relates to an offshore matter, the quality of the disclosure and whether the disclosure is completely unprompted or prompted by HMRC action.
-The maximum penalty chargeable under these conditions can be up to 200% of the additional tax, eg if £10,000 is owed in tax, HMRC can charge a £20,000 penalty.
+During an enquiry or other compliance check, the penalty chargeable is based on the behaviour of the entity involved (the individual or business), the type of tax involved and whether it relates to an offshore matter, the quality of the disclosure, and whether the disclosure is completely unprompted or prompted by HMRC action.
+The maximum penalty chargeable under these conditions can be up to 100% of the additional tax; so in simple terms, if £10,000 is owed in tax, HMRC can charge a £10,000 penalty.

-The core objective is to collect more tax in a cost effective manner.
+The core objective of HMRC campaigns is to collect more tax in a cost-effective manner.